Insider tips for immigrants being accepted and fitting into your new home in Australia

 We also kept your Westminster system of government, we have a Prime Minister, and the Queen is our official head of state.
 That’s a lot of commonalities we have in common.

 Other Tips That May Help You Integrate Faster

 Apart from what Australians consider important, there are other things you can do to help yourself integrate better.
 One of them is volunteering.
 Volunteers are often in short supply.
 For new arrivals with experience or skills in certain areas, finding a community group or organisation that needs them and offering to help out as a volunteer is often a fast track ticket to assimilation.

-It’ll get you out and about in your new community meeting new people, making new friends, and boost your self-confidence.
+It’ll get you out and about in your new community meeting new people, making new friends, and boosting your self-confidence.
 You may also get some leads for employment opportunities if you’re looking for work, or clients if you’re setting up your own business.
 It also won’t do your reputation as a ‘good sort’ any harm either!